2024 ASSG AWARDS ENTRY GUIDELINES

 For nomination consideration, submitters may indicate up to twenty minutes (20:00) from no more than two (2) sections.
 If no times are indicated in the submission paperwork, the first twenty (20:00) minutes will be considered.

-A H264 with embedded 5.1 cinema mix ( LRCLfeLsRs ) must be uploaded to Media Room during the submission process.
+A H264 with embedded 5.1 cinema mix ( LRCLfeLsRs ) or higher must be uploaded to Media Room during the submission process.
 Note that some streamers may use a different order, so please check your files before submitting.
 Content will all playback at “Dolby 7” level to ensure that films are being judged in the same capacity.

 A description of why this project has been entered, including specific information regarding sound recording, sound editing, and sound mixing must be filled out.